Primary navigation

 window.openai component bridge

-See build a ChatGPT UI.
+See build a ChatGPT UI for implementation walkthroughs.

 File APIs